metal3-io/metal3-docs/processes/reviewer-permissions-migration.md

 After we agree on this process, I will propose PRs to each repo to add reviewers to the owners files.
-When we have merged those PRs, we can change Prow’s configuration to have it use the OWNERS file instead of github org membership for /lgtm permissions.
+When we have merged those PRs, we can change Prow's configuration to have it use the OWNERS file instead of github org membership for /lgtm permissions.
 We should also update the maintainers process document to include instructions for managing the list of org members and for managing the reviewer list for a repo.